Documentation Index

 Sub-agent

-When using Pipedream MCP in sub-agent mode, all tools you expose to your LLM take a single input:instruction
+When using Pipedream MCP in sub-agent mode, all tools you expose to your LLM take a single input:instruction.

-to an LLM to handle the configuration of the main tool using a set of agents with narrowly scoped sets of instructions and additional tools to aid in the configuration and execution of the top-level user prompt.
+The Pipedream MCP server passes the instruction to an LLM to handle the configuration of the main tool using a set of agents with narrowly scoped sets of instructions and additional tools to aid in the configuration and execution of the top-level user prompt.

 - The benefit with this approach is that sub-agent mode abstracts some of the complexity with handling things like remote options and dynamic props, especially for MCP clients that don’t automatically reload tools.